graphcore-research/synth-kgqa/README.md

 gtsqa = load_dataset("Graphcore/GTSQA")
 ```

+More details and statistics on the dataset are available in the [paper](https://arxiv.org/abs/2511.04473).

 See [this notebook](notebooks/preporcess_wikikg2.ipynb) for the preprocessing steps of ogbl-wikikg2 and [this notebook](notebooks/gtsqa.ipynb) for the final post-processing steps applied to collate the data.

 The question-specific subgraphs of ogbl-wikikg2 generated with `synth_kgqa/compute_neighs_and_sp.py` can also be downloaded with the dataset, by using the alternative config: